Change lives with a gift in your Will

-Your legacy means a future that is free of pain, poverty, fear and addiction.
-It’s a future where help is at hand, hurt is healed, hope is real and lives are changed for the better forever.
+Your legacy could mean a future that is free of pain, poverty, fear and addiction.
+It’s a future where help is at hand, hurt is healed, hope is real and lives are changed for the better.

 Become an Honoured Friend

 By leaving a gift in your Will to The Salvation Army, you will be joining a group of like-minded individuals who, like yourself are committed to ensuring that the kindness and compassion you have lived by, will go on helping others now and in the future.

 When you let us know that you have included The Salvation Army in your Will, we would like to honour your kindness and generosity.

 You will be welcomed as an Honoured Friend.
 You’ll receive a special lapel pin and personal document folder, in which you can store your legal papers.
 It’s not only a convenient way to stay organised, but a small thank you from us for your thoughtful intentions.

 You will also receive invitations to special functions, tours and access to many of the programs we run for the Australian community.
 You’ll have the option to leave your Will with The Salvation Army for safe-keeping.
 Of course you can also request to have your funeral service conducted by a Salvation Army Officer too if you wish.